utexas-SDS-357/sds357-project-sp26-revolutionaries/README.md

 * `sopp_inflated.csv`: A derived dataset from `sopp_df_3_8.csv` (Google Drive).
 Includes additional variables for the purposes of Logistic Regression modeling (time_segment, precinct).

 ### Notebooks
 * `data_cleaning_pipeline.ipynb`: A notebook containing the data cleaning pipeline.
-Includes the merging of data from the crash datasetsthe utilization of the Nashville Parcel Dataset to find points actually in the city of Nashville, and K-Means clustering assigning a zone.
+Includes the merging of data from the crash datasets, the utilization of the Nashville Parcel Dataset to find police stop points actually in the city of Nashville, and K-Means clustering assigning zones.
 * `crash_heatmap.ipynb` - Crash density heatmap
 * `sopp_heatmap.ipynb` - Policing stop density heatmap
 * `prelim_temporal_EDA.ipynb` - Preliminary exploratory data analysis where we take a look at the distribution of crashes and police stops by data of the week and hour.